gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/returns/README.md

 ### Preventing Duplicate Return Syncs to NetSuite

-HotWax Commerce OMS syncs all order data to NetSuite, to maintain accurate record-keeping across systems.
-However, web return orders follow a specific process, these return orders are synced to NetSuite from HotWax’s Integration Platform, while the OMS creates return records only after they are completed in Shopify.
-This raises an important questions: **how does HotWax prevent duplicate return orders in NetSuite?**
+HotWax Commerce OMS and NetSuite both need return order data but at different stages of the return lifecycle.
+NetSuite requires return data early in the process for return authorization and processing, so HotWax’s Integration Platform syncs return orders to NetSuite as soon as they are initiated.
+However, OMS only needs return data once the return is completed in Shopify, so it downloads completed returns from Shopify at a later stage.

-To address this, HotWax identifies returns initiated in Loop and prevents them from being synced again, as they are already present in NetSuite.
-When downloading returns from Shopify, HotWax reads the order notes added by Loop and tags the return order with the return channel identifier `LOOP_RETURN_CHANNEL`.
-This allows HotWax to recognize Loop-initiated returns and exclude them from the sync process, avoiding duplication in NetSuite.
+Since NetSuite already has the return order data from the Integration Platform, syncing the same returns again from OMS would create duplicates.
+To prevent this, when downloading returns from Shopify, HotWax OMS reads the order notes added by Loop and tags the return order with LOOP_RETURN_CHANNEL.
+This return channel identifier allows OMS to recognize Loop-initiated returns and exclude them from syncing again, keeping NetSuite data clean.

 ***